-The App Bar height in portrait mode and width in landscape mode is fixed and can't be modified.
+The App Bar height in portrait mode and width in landscape mode is fixed at 72 pixels and can’t be modified.
 It can be set to be displayed or hidden.

 The App Bar Menu is an optional way for users to access specific tasks from the App Bar.
 The App Bar Menu can be accessed by tapping the visual indicator of sequential dots in the App Bar or by flicking the App Bar up.
 This view can be dismissed by tapping outside the menu area or on the dots, using the Back button, or selecting a menu item or App Bar icon.

-To prevent the need for scrolling, keep the number of menu items to 5 or fewer.
+To prevent the need for scrolling, keep the number of menu items to 5 or less.

 App bar menu

-Note If no menu items are present, only the icon text hints are displayed.
+If no menu items are displayed, only the icon text hints are displayed.
 The App Bar Menu remains on the screen until the user performs an action.